sew525/sew525.github.io/README.md

 I am from Honolulu, Hawaii.
 My passions are communications, specifically being an ambassador to institutions, businesses, and establishments I care about.
 I am first a foremost an extrovert: I am driven by others and care deeply about the people I love.
 They inspire me everyday.
 Since I study so far from my family, it is always my goal to make them proud.
 My friends and family are my rock and make up who I am.

 My LinkedIn page can be found [here!](https://www.linkedin.com/in/sydney-weaver-b10213220/)

+Here is my project on [Lehigh's Student Enrollment.](https://www.canva.com/design/DAFM99eWsik/KvBufwU5FSxxdzbUmELtgQ/edit?utm_content=DAFM99eWsik&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+This is an infographic made in Canva to show a small breakdown of the student enrollment in 2021 in Lehigh.
+The [data](https://oirsa.lehigh.edu/sites/oirsa.lehigh.edu/files/LUprofile_2021.pdf) was gathered from the Office of Institutional Research & Strategic Analytics.

+![infographic]